 The Connected Learning Model emphasizes the need to:

 - Notice, empathize, and support reading instruction through social and emotional learning

 - Identify learner needs through assessment and use data to drive instructional decision-making and accelerate learning

-- Use data to inform decision-making to support growth and differentiate across students’ interests and abilities to inform whole-group, small-group, and individual instruction and practice opportunities
+- Use data to inform decision-making to support growth and differentiate reading instruction across students’ interests and abilities to inform whole-group, small-group, and individual instruction and practice opportunities

 - Implement research-based instructional materials and science of learning instructional strategies designed to support students across a range of abilities